Skip to content

 • SQL window functions cannot be written directly in OSI metric expressions.
 Use offset_window for period comparisons; ranking and TopN detail queries need a query layer or precomputed dataset.

-• When a semantic model has multiple datasets, each metric must declare its owning dataset in the DATUS custom extension.
+• When a semantic model has multiple datasets, each metric resolves its owning dataset from qualified column names in its expression (SUM(orders.amount)); a DATUS dataset hint is required only when the expression contains no qualified columns.

 • Datus execution information outside OSI core must be encoded in custom_extensions[{vendor_name: DATUS}], not as top-level OSI fields.